embetrix/pkcs11-provider-example/README.md

 # PKCS#11 Provider Example

-This project demonstrates how to use the OpenSSL pkcs11-provider API to access PKCS#11 tokens and read private keys.
+This project demonstrates how to use the OpenSSL pkcs11-provider API in C to access PKCS#11 tokens and read private keys.

 ## Install Dependencies